PlainsightAI/legacy-docs/rules.md

 Description:
 	This is a boolean operator that allows you to combine other predicates with "OR" semantics.

-> In this example, the condition tests whether the device is in one landmark or the other.
+> The following condition checks whether the device is inside one landmark or the other.

 Example:
 ```json